-In 2019, Transparency International, a non-profit organisation, ranked Vietnam 96th out of 180 countries and regions in its Corruption Index with a score of 37/100.
-This score decreased by one point in 2020, causing Vietnam's rank to fall to 104th.
-Within ASEAN, Vietnam and Malaysia are the only two countries to see a statistically significant improvement in their Corruption Perceptions Index score.
-However, on a scale of 0 (highly corrupt) to 100 (very clean), Vietnam is still among two-thirds of the world's countries to score below 50.
+In2021, Transparency International, a non-profit organisation, ranked Vietnam 87th out of 180 countries and regions in its Corruption Index with a score of 39/100.
+This score has seen Vietnam's great efforts in combating the public sector corruption after a drop to 36 points causing Vietnam's rank to fall to 104th in 2020However, on a scale of 0 (highly corrupt) to 100 (very clean), Vietnam is still among two-thirds of the world's countries to score below 50.

 Consistent with the United Nations Convention against Corruption, to which Vietnam is a party, the Vietnamese Penal Code and the Law on Anti-Corruption criminalise both public and private sector corruption.
 In particular, acts such as attempted corruption, abuse of office, as well as active and passive bribery are prohibited.
 Punitive measures range from fines to capital punishment, depending on the severity of the offence.
-Recently, several defendants have been convicted in high-level bribery court cases, however, the overall impact of corruption is still high.

-Under the 2015 Penal Code, the threshold for a gift subject

-to criminal bribery is VND2 million.
+Recently, several defendants have been convicted in highlevel bribery court cases, however, the overall impact of corruption is still high.
+Under the 2015 Penal Code, the threshold for a gift subject to criminal bribery is VND2 million.
 This amount applies to material interests but not to non-material interests which are not defined.
 However, these are generally understood to be related to sexual relationships, promotions, privileged information, etc.